Robonics/JSFractal/readme.md

 ## Future Additions
 * A smoother rendering feature, that automatically renders sections as you pan in increasing detail (Will take lots of work)

+# The WebGL Version
+The WebGL powered version is still very experimental, and has it's own set of flaws and new features.
+Below is a truncated list.
+- Runs live on the GPU, frames can be rendered at 60 regularly
+- Smooth scroll for mouse wheels, can be buggy
+- New rendering controls
+- End goal of creating a potential way for users to upload fractal formulas to a website and have them be converted into GLSL code (would require building some kind of backend infrastructure)
+- *Currently* less precision (only 32 bits vs 64)
+- Can become immensely laggy and difficult to navigate (May have a solution improve experience at lower FPS).
+- Currently only supports iterative rendering
+- Currently only supports 3 fractals

+As mentioned in [How to Open](#how-to-open), the WebGL version may not work on older devices or browsers.
+It currently can run on either WebGL or WebGL2, but if you browser doesn't support that, or your device simply doesn't have the GPU grunt, it may be unusable.
+While optimizations are in mind, this may or may not change for you.

 ## Images
+*some UI may be outdated*
 ![](https://i.imgur.com/KuOI26i.png)
 ![](https://i.imgur.com/5uqhO1Q.png)
 ![](https://i.imgur.com/IW37OeI.png)